May 29-June 1, 2019

-On Tuesday, May 28 and Wednesday, May 29th, the Graduate Program in Historic Preservation at PennDesign, the Architectural Archives at Penn, Rutgers University, and the University of Sydney are hosting a two-day symposium, The Cultural Value of Everyday Places, in honor of Richard W. Longstreth.
+On Tuesday, May 28 and Wednesday, May 29th, the Graduate Program in Historic Preservation at PennDesign, the Architectural Archives at Penn, and the School of Architecture, Design, and Planning at the University of Sydney a two-day symposium, The Cultural Value of Everyday Places, in honor of Richard Longstreth.
 Click here to register for this event.

 Sunday, June 2